sumonkyaw/DataXLabs_DATA_ANALYST_INTERNSHIP/Task_1/README.md

 6. Handled missing values based on the characteristics of each column.
 7. Standardized text values and removed unnecessary spaces.
 8. Standardized categorical values such as education and marital_status.
-9. Converted date columns to dd-mm-yyyy format.
+9. Converted dt_customer columns to dd/mm/yyyy format.
 10. Reviewed invalid values and potential outliers.
 11. Saved cleaned dataset as cleaned_dataset.csv.